Pope Francis receives in audience Albanian prime minister Edi Rama at the Apostolic Palace on Saturday morning.

 Pope Francis sends a message to the Social Weeks of France, and encourages French citizens to dream together and set out on paths of hope on behalf of the most vulnerable and Creation.

-Pope Francis receives the President of Latvia, Mr. Egils Levits, in audience on Monday morning in the Vatican.
+Pope Francis receives Emmanuel Macron in private audience in the Vatican.

 Demonstrations took place in cities throughout Sudan on Friday, as protestors called for an end to military rule and the restoration of the civilian government.

 A delegation of volunteers and aid operators welcome a group of refugees at Rome’s international airport.
 The vulnerable men, women and children have been able to flee danger thanks to a “Humanitarian Corridor” that guarantees a safe passage and legal entry into Italy.